ChrisWu989/cse15L-lab-reports/lab-report-3-week-3.md

 }
 ```

 * The first screenshot shown below is the base path that will appear when you first run the website.
 The code will bring you to a homepage where it shows you the string list.
-This is the first if statement in the code block above and it will check for the `"/"` path and return the string list variable `str`.
+This is the first if statement in the code block above and it will check for the `"/"` path and return the string list variable `str`. in the format of `String: str`

 ![Image](screenshots/searchBase.png)